DKMaCS/DKMaCS/README.md

 My desired PhD goals are to further explore existing data science techniques, both qualitative and quantitative, while adding additional tools to the contemporary decision-maker's toolbelt.
 I aim to accomplish the latter by expanding the capabilities of reinforcement learning methodologies.
-RL is a personally fascinating approach and perspective to problem-solving, specifically those that are multiperiod in nature.
+RL is a personally intriguing approach and perspective to problem-solving, specifically those that are multiperiod in nature.
 Current approaches draw from a variety of disciplines like math, CS, and statistics.
 Unsurprisingly, I have focused my academic work on that material (please see skills/academics below).
 Ultimately, I hope to make policy discovery more versatile across dynamic environments/data feeds and improve the